kragorg/dng/sessions/2025-04-13 — Dungeons and Gardens.md

 Across the chaotic deck, Ironfist steadies himself and lines up the ballista, the massive weapon creaking as he aims it squarely at the disordered beast.
 Not far away, the wiry wizard, face alight with fervor and exhaustion, summons a bolt of shimmering blue energy.
 The air crackles with ozone as a sustained electric arc connects with the squid, sapping its monstrous vitality.

 Kragor charges, hammer raised high in a wild swing, but his blow misses, clanging uselessly against the ship’s railing.
 Scarlet seizes the moment: she maneuvers nimble fingers over the ballista’s trigger, and its bolt flies ahead, striking home into the beast’s pulsating flesh with a resounding crash.
-Gerhard, the human ranger, then finds his focus.
+Gerhard then finds his focus.
 His longbow sings as an arrow arcs through the gloom, finding its target in one of the squid’s unblinking eyes.

 Under the relentless assault, the colossal creature falters, its thrashing slowing until it releases Elara and finally sinks into the inky depths.
 After a gasp of relief, Elara calls out over the din to Ingrid below deck, her voice lilting and defiant, “Sandwiches for everyone!”
 A surreal endnote to the turmoil— a promise of warmth and camaraderie amid the unforgiving cold.

+## Gerhard

 The crew methodically surveys the damage.
 The squid’s beak has carved a gaping maw in the ship’s hull, and the task of repair falls heavily on the remaining hands.

 Whisper, nimble even in the lingering fear, takes to the rigging, aiding in the salvage operation.
 She peers into the depths, her vision unnervingly clear, but the fog obscures the scene.

 “Keep wits sharp and hearts steadfast,” the captain’s voice cuts through the hush aboard the Remorhaz, a floating island of survival.
-On decks slick with salt and battle-scraps, weary heroes meet the newcomers: Gerhard, former captain of the lost Frostfang; Rorik, his young crewman; and Bret, a passenger.
+On decks slick with salt and battle-scraps, weary heroes meet the newcomers: Gerhard, former captain of the lost ship; Rorik, his young crewman; and Bret, a passenger.

 “Well met,” Halite says, his voice crisp.
 “What brings you so far out?”

 Gerhard, weathered and mid-thirties, steps forward, brown eyes reflecting relief and deep caution.
 “Thank you,” he breathes, voice tight with gratitude and disbelief.
-“The Frostfang... gone.
+“The Frostfang... my ship… gone.
 That squid!
 I thought I was dead.
 Ran across the water, carrying Rorik.
 This family heirloom saved me.”
 He gestures wildly.
 “And that aasimar… almost killed!
 What the hell!”

 Rorik, barely seventeen, watches his captain, wide-eyed.
 Halite, however, stands rigid, scrutinizing Gerhard.
 Suspicion cuts sharper than the chill air; Halite knows survivors don’t always bear honest scars.

-At the rail, a robed figure steps forward.
+At the rail, Bret’s robed figure steps forward.
 Kragor recognizes the sigils: a symbolic design of three inward-pointing diamond shapes with eight curling spires underneath.
 This wizard is a member of the Cerberus Assembly, a powerful conclave of mages in the Dwendalian Empire.
 The wizard nods solemnly to Gerhard.
 “The sea tests us all,” Bret intones, tone measured.
 “Perhaps misfortune portends a greater journey—one that may yet lead us to Eiselcross.”

 Halite’s gaze narrows on Gerhard, pressing.
 “Specifically, what were you doing out here?”

 Gerhard’s breath clouds the frigid air.
 “My kin have always plied these waters.
 Fishing… crabbing, mostly.”
 He falters, eyes darting across the ravaged deck.
-“But we found a new means.
-Ferrying passengers.”
+“But we found a new source of income.
+Ferrying passengers, mostly one way to Eiselcross.”
 He gestures toward Bret.
 “That mage offered a fortune in gold for his transport.”

 Bret stands nearby, clearly agitated, his words laced with a demanding edge.
 “I require passage to Icehaven, Captain,” he declares, his voice tight with urgency.
 “I bear tidings of utmost import.
 Our vessel is lost; I must deliver my news without delay.
 I will provide recompense for diverting your ship.”

 Stonebeard remains unmoved.
 “Such a course is impossible,” he rumbles, his voice a deep echo of the sea.
 “My obligations lie with the Glassblades; my route must be followed.
 You may remain aboard.
 After completing our appointed rounds, we shall deposit you at Palebank Village.
 Another vessel can convey you to Icehaven from there.
 I am heartened we rescued you, fortunate you remain living.
 But expect no more than offered.”
 His gaze fixes upon the traveler with steely resolve.
 “Assist cleaning the foredeck.
 There is work to be done.”

+## Land ho

 The afternoon fog clings suffocatingly to the Remorhaz, smothering the sea and reducing the ship to a cautious crawl.
 In this soup, dead reckoning is Mera’s only guide.
 Scarlet summons Sparky, her owl companion, a flash of gold against the gray.
 “Fly up, Sparky,” she commands, voice tight.
 “Find the sun.
 Tell me how long it takes.
 And look for land.”